inigo-llc/ember-cli-rails/README.md

 ## Deployment

-From time to time, or whenever time to deploy, cd to your rails root and run:
+From time to time, or whenever time to deploy, cd to your project root and run:

 ```bash
 $ rake ember:build